rajkandula/Solar-Construction-Managment-Software/README.md

 # CS555-Project

-Welcome to the Solar Project Management tool developed by Team 15 for CS555 project.
+Welcome to the Solar Project Management tool developed by Team 15 form class CS555.

+This project aims to develop a prototype of a Solar Project Management tool that facilitates communication and coordination between different stakeholders involved in a solar project, including sales teams, construction crews, operations managers, and end customers.
+The tool provides features such as project tracking, task assignment, notifications, and reporting, to streamline the solar project management process.

 ## Demo Product Link (Website)